rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ### Alternative 2

-Define our own StatefulSet and Service template to have better control over what people can configure, where still make our CRD spec looks more like a kubernetes object.
+Define our own StatefulSet and Service template to have better control over what people can configure.

 ## Upgrade Strategy